Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

-A nasal fracture (broken nose) is a crack or break in the bones or cartilage of your nose.
-Cartilage is tough tissue that covers the end of a bone.
-You may have a break in the upper nose (bridge), the side, or in the septum.
+A nasal fracture is a crack or break in your nose.
+You may have a break in the upper nose (bridge), the side, or the septum.
 The septum is in the middle of the nose and divides your nostrils.

 How to care for your nasal fracture:

-Follow up with a specialist or your primary healthcare provider in 2 to 5 days as directed:
+Follow up with a specialist or your doctor in 2 to 5 days as directed:

 Write down any questions you have so you remember to ask them during your visits.
 Sometimes follow-up care is needed months or even years later to correct problems.